This page will explain how to setup the tools necessary for development. The tools necessary for development are:

 Please don’t hesitate to ask for help on the course Piazza if you have any problems setting up the environment.

-compiles Scala source code down to Java
+The scala compiler scalac compiles Scala source code down to Java

 bytecode which is then interpreted by the Java Virtual Machine (JVM),

-program.
-Additionally, sbt
+the java program.
+Additionally, sbt (the Simple Build

 Tool) is often used to manage and build the projects.
 For this course,